|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 Just beyond the gate you'll pass the Blaine Basin Trail junction, which branches off towards the east.
 Hikers should continue on the Blue Lakes Trail, which heads in a southwesterly direction while following along the East Fork of Dallas Creek.

 From here the trail steadily climbs up the valley between Mt.
 Sneffels and 13,041-foot Wolcott Mountain.
-The early portions of the trail wanders in and out of Engelmann spruce forests, while providing expensive views of the Sneffels Range in the open areas.
+The early portions of the trail wanders in and out of Engelmann spruce forests, while providing expansive views of the Sneffels Range in the open areas.

 Roughly 3.5 miles from the trailhead hikers will arrive at the Lower Blue Lake, which sits at an elevation of 10,980 feet, and is the largest of the three lakes.
 From the western shore you'll have a commanding view of Mt.
 Sneffels towering above the lake.